EvilOlaf/wg_gaming_installer/README.md

 Run the script again will give you these options!

+## Known issues

+While IPv4 port forwarding worked perfectly fine for me it did not with IPv6.
+I got this fixed by setting `net.ipv6.conf.all.forwarding=1` at **client** side.
+This however leads into losing IPv6 access to the client's local network.
+As for me I do not bother since IPv4 still works.

 # Usage
 List of know working vps provider :
 -Hetzner Y  (routed ipv6 prefix can be delegated to client , so they will have a public ipv6 )